TangyOrigami/xls-parser/README.md

 ## TODO:
 1. [.]
 Finish setting up the '-d' flag to run the application in debug mode.
     - [.]
 Flag should activate the loggers that are spread all throught the code base.
-    - [!]
-Add more loggers throught the code base.
+    - [,] Add more loggers throught the code base.
+This will have to happen as the app is developed.

 2. [?]
 Finish db.py
     - [!]
 Save user.
+        - Might need some refactoring, not sure how.
     - [!]
 Needs audit to see what else this needs work on.

 3. [?]
 Finish Table widget